hamdirhibi/Hamdi-Rhibi-official-website/README.md

 - Run the PHP project locally by copying the project folder to /var/html if you are using Linux or Mac or in c:/wamp OR c:/xamp if you are using windows

--open your browser and pass http://localhost/cv
+- Open your browser and pass http://localhost/cv

--and its done!
+- And its done!

 # Second Option (with docker) :